The Long Island serial killer's dump site

 Gilgo Beach map

 Carrying human remains across an uneven terrain that contains thick vegetation would be physically taxing.
-Furthermore, the perpetrator will typically try to minimize the amount of time that he spends at the site.
+Furthermore, the perpetrator will typically try to minimize the amount of time that he spends at the dump site.
 The longer he stays, the more likely it is that a passerby will spot him or his vehicle.

 It is probable that the Long Island serial killer lives relatively close to this location.
 Either that, or he has visited the area on multiple occasions.